lonnieraymccollister/astrotools/README.md

 The following will use Lucy Richardson deconvolution on an image.
 The output file is img_pixels2.png ---

-((python astrotools.py) or (astrotools.exe(windows10/11))) 9 luminance.png 50 3
+((python astrotools.py) or (astrotools.exe(windows10/11))) 9 RGB.png 50 3

 The psf of the star is generated internally by the program.
-30 iterations are run to produce a low contrast output file.
+(Requires RGB image) 30 iterations are run to produce a low contrast output file.

 ====================================================================================
 The python program is also compiled as a windows program which is nearly 400 meg and can be downloaded at https://lonnieraymccollister.info/Misc/astrotools.zip